areebg9/mnist-digit-recognizer-app/EXPLAINED_CODE.md

 First, upload the model (in ```.tflite``` format) to the *Assets* folder in Android Studio (you may need to click *Main -> New -> Folder -> Assets Folder* to create it first)

 Once the internet permissions and "no compress tflite" options are added (as documented in the tutorial), we can get on with loading the model.
-With MLKit, there are 2 options when it comes to loading a model - one can either upload the model to Firebase, or upload the model directly to the project directory.
+With MLKit, there are 2 options when it comes to loading a model - one can either upload the model to Firebase or upload the model directly to the project directory.
 In this application, the model is directly uploaded as to avoid more obfuscated code.

 The code presented in this section will reside in ```infer()```, the ```onClick``` method for the *Classify* button.